A year later, Glenelg High seeks to learn from hate crime incident and spread awareness about inclusivity

 Rising from ‘the black cloud’

-At the Glenwood Branch library during his final spring vacation of high school, 18-year-old Wande Owens recalled his disappointment of when he found out which then-Glenelg seniors had participated in the incident.
+At the Glenwood Branch library during his final spring vacation of high school, 18-year-old Wande Owens recalled his disappointment when he found out which then-Glenelg seniors had participated in the crimes.

-Owens, one of Glenelg’s best football players in the school’s history, had been teammates with Lipp, Curtiss and Taylor for three years.
+Owens, one of the best football players in the school’s history, had been teammates with Lipp, Curtiss and Taylor for three years.
 He was also friends with them.

-A three-season athlete, Owens played football, basketball and ran track, the latter of which is where he interacted with Shaffer, who was a thrower.
-The two were in the same weight class, Owens said.
+A three-season athlete, Owens played football, basketball and participated in track and field with Shaffer.

-If Owens had to be teammates with them for one more year, while they would have worked together on the field, Owens said he would have been more distant and “had better judgement on their character.”
+Owens said if he had to be teammates with them for one more year, while they would have worked together on the field, would have been more distant and “had better judgement on their character.”

-“It was one of those things that we are trying to say, ‘We are not racist and we do not have this reputation,’ and then blemishes like this make it worse.”
+“It was one of those things that we [as a community] are trying to say, ‘We are not racist and we do not have this reputation,’ and then blemishes like this make it worse.”

 Melissa Montgomery, an assistant state’s attorney, said multiple times in court that the reputation of Glenelg High has been damaged because of the May 23, 2018, incident.